cmdwtf/Inkify/README.md

 ## Project State
 It's rough and fresh out of my brain.
 Build and runs on Windows & macOS.
 I haven't tested it yet, but I intend to run this on a Raspberry Pi, but just haven't got to that point yet.
 There's probably plenty that doesn't work right, so feel free to open an issue or PR if you find something.

+## 💡 Inspiration
+For more about what inspired this, check out [this post](https://github.com/pimoroni/inky/issues/126) over on pimoroni/inky!

 ## Image Output Format
 Right now, images are output at PNGs.
 However, they're not being created as 8bpp indexed pngs.
 (There is code to generate the images in that format, but `System.Drawing.Bitmap` seems to always write them as 32 bit PNGs for now.